 - Why use Deep Litter Method inside a chicken coop?

 - Can I use Deep Litter Method in any size chicken coop?

 - How often I have to clean the coop when using deep litter method?

 What is Deep Litter Method?

-Instead of scooping out the old droppings and bedding to replace it regularly, you repeatedly turn over the soiled bedding and add a fresh layer.
+Instead of scooping out the old droppings and bedding out of the chicken coop to replace them regularly, you repeatedly turn over the soiled bedding and add a fresh layer.
 That way, you allow the manure to compost inside the coop.
-It also provides warm and isolated bedding that keeps your flock warm during winter.
+It also provides warm, isolated bedding that keeps your flock warm during winter.
 The deep litter method, when done correctly, can save you loads of time and offer you rich and odor-free compost you can use as flower bedding in springtime or fall.

 Why use Deep Litter Method inside a Chicken Coop?

 It will save you time, money, and energy.
 Especially during winter, cleaning out the chicken droppings can be a real chore.
 Depending on what type of bedding you use, you’ll be cleaning out the coop up to twice a week.

 But it’s not all about frequency; it can be a dirty and cold job during winter.
 Droppings freeze to the coop floor and need to be scraped off; rain makes the bedding muddy and moist and makes this not the most pleasant task.
 When turning to a deep litter system, you only need to turn the soiled bedding and add a fresh layer from time to time.
 A thorough cleaning of the coop is recommended only twice a year.

 To answer the central question: No, the deep litter method will not make your chicken coop smell.
 When executed correctly, this waste management system has multiple advantages.